Is Cataract Surgery a Permanent Fix?

 Maintain a Healthy Diet

-Wear UV-Protective Eyewear
+Wear UV-Protective Sunglasses

 Manage Health Conditions